ForestAdmin/documentation/reference-guide/models/enrich-your-models.md

 {% endtabs %}

 {% hint style="info" %}
 When you manually add a new model, you need to configure the permissions for the corresponding collection in the UI (allow record details view, record creation, record edit, etc).
 By default a new collection is not visible and all permissions are disabled.
-You can set permissions by going to the [collection settings](broken-reference).
+You can set permissions by going to the [Roles settings](https://docs.forestadmin.com/user-guide/project-settings/teams-and-users/manage-roles).
 {% endhint %}

 ### Declaring a new field in a model